LutherTS/jscomments/README.md

     constants: Object.freeze({
       sortedReversedFlattenedConfigData:
-        "The whole `reversedFlattenedConfigData` turned from an object to an array of key-value arrays sorted by the descending length of each key to prevent partial replacements." /* $COMMENT#JSDOC#CONSTANTS#SORTEDREVERSEDFLATTENEDCONFIGDATA */, }),
+        "The whole `reversedFlattenedConfigData` turned from an object to an array of key-value arrays sorted by the descending length of each key to prevent partial replacements." /* $COMMENT#JSDOC#CONSTANTS#SORTEDREVERSEDFLATTENEDCONFIGDATA */,
+      composedVariablesExclusivesSet:
+        "A local Set out of composed variables exclusives for speed." /* $COMMENT#JSDOC#CONSTANTS#COMPOSEDVARIABLESEXCLUSIVESSET */, }),
   }),
 };